coder/code-server/doc/FAQ.md

 Once this is done, replicate the issue you're having then collect logging information from the following places:

-1. stdout.
+1. stdout
-2. The most recently created directory in the `logs` directory (found in the data directory; see below for how to find that).
+2. The most recently created directory in the `~/.local/share/code-server/logs` directory
 3. The browser console and network tabs.

 Additionally, collecting core dumps (you may need to enable them first) if